No Products in the Cart

 But J.P. had a real impact on young, future rock stars from Seattle...

+The Museum of History and Industry (MOHAI) recently offered a peek at some items that are not currently on display.
 Among the items that are in deep storage is a metal trash can lid that was signed by local musicians, including members of Soundgarden, Queensrÿche, Pearl Jam and Alice in Chains.
 You can make out Soundgarden and Pearl Jam drummer Matt Cameron's signature on the lid above.
-The trash can lid makes an appearance at about 01:13 minutes into the video below.

 Chris Cornell, Soundgarden frontman, surprised J.P. with the lid at a video release party for The Clown's VHS tapes at Tower Records in 1992.